mohanad-14/age-sex-adjusted-prevalence/README.md

    - The sum of these values gives the age-sex adjusted rate for individuals affected in the dataset.

 6. Calculate the 95% CI  for the estimates
-   - The CIs are calcualted using the following formular.
+   - The CIs are calculated using the following formula.

 $$ SE = {R \over\sqrt{N}} $$